rafaelpadilla/review_object_detection_metrics/README.md

 ### Running

-To help users to apply different metrics using multiple bounding box formats, a UI was designed to facilitate the evaluation process.
+To help users to apply different metrics using multiple bounding box formats, a GUI was created to facilitate the evaluation process.
 By running the command `python run.py`, the following screen will show:

 <!--- interpolated precision AUC --->
 <p align="center">